MattDaines/mattdaines.github.io/content/post/hugo/getting-started-with-hugo-hosted-on-github-pages/index.md

 author = "Matt Daines"
-title = "Getting Started with Hugo hosted on Github Pages" date = "2021-03-06"

-description = "Getting started with a static site hosted on Github Pages using Hugo static site generator." tags = [
+title = "Getting Started with Hugo hosted on Github Pages" date = "2021-03-06" description = "Using Hugo, Github Pages and Github Actions we look at how this blog was built and how you can start your own!" tags = [
     "Hugo",
     "Github"